heiner/heiner.github.com/_posts/2020-09-08-more-linear-regression-capm.markdown

 stocks?
 Or were traders
 just irrationally disinterested in some 'unsexy' firms and have perhaps caught on by now (or not, hence TSLA)?
-The latter is the behavioural explanation, while the former relates tends to be put forth by proponents of the [Efficient-market hypothesis (EMH)](https://en.wikipedia.org/wiki/Efficient-market_hypothesis){:target="_blank"}, which includes [Jensen](https://en.wikipedia.org/wiki/The_Superinvestors_of_Graham-and-Doddsville){:target="_blank"}
+The latter is the behavioural explanation, while the former tends to be put forth by proponents of the [Efficient-market hypothesis (EMH)](https://en.wikipedia.org/wiki/Efficient-market_hypothesis){:target="_blank"}, which includes [Jensen](https://en.wikipedia.org/wiki/The_Superinvestors_of_Graham-and-Doddsville){:target="_blank"}
 as well as Fama and French.
 We won't be getting into this now.
-Let's instead take a look at which 'easily' identifiable subsections of the market have historically outperformed.
+Let's instead take a look at which 'easily' identifiable segments of the market have historically outperformed.

 Citing previous literature, Fama & French (1993) mention _size_